Tom's Guide Verdict

 Support for Windows goes all the way back to Vista.
 The Windows universal installer will add browser extensions to Microsoft Internet Explorer, Mozilla Firefox, Google Chrome, Microsoft Edge, Opera and Windows applications, and updated versions of the browser extensions were rolled out in March 2021.

-Mac users must be running macOS 10.10 Yosemite or later, and the Mac installer includes browser extensions for Apple Safari, Google Chrome and Mozilla Firefox.
+Mac users must be running macOS 10.13 High Sierra or later, and the Mac installer includes browser extensions for Apple Safari, Google Chrome and Mozilla Firefox.